LucidtechAI/cradl-docs/get-started/upload-data.md

 ```shell
  las datasets sync <datasetId> upload-specification.json
 ```
-This function automatically caches your progress, so if something interrupts the call it can be called again and take off right where we ended, without having to worry about the same documents being uploaded twice.
+This function automatically caches your progress, so if something interrupts the call it can be called again and take off right where it ended, without having to worry about the same documents being uploaded twice.